jgclark/NotePlan-tools/README.md

 4. Make the script executable (`chmod 755 npTools.rb`)
 5. Change the following constants at the top of the script, as required:
 - `hours_to_process`: will process all files changed within this number of hours (default 24)
-- `NUM_HEADER_LINES`: number of lines at the start of a note file to regard as the header.
-The default is 1.
-Relevant when moving lines around.
 - `TAGS_TO_REMOVE`: list of tags to remove.
 Default ["#waiting","#high"]
 - `DATE_TIME_LOG_FORMAT`: date string format to use in logs
 - `DATE_TIME_APPLESCRIPT_FORMAT`: date string format to use in AppleScript for event creation -- depends on various locale settings